vixtor-qm/ros-leddar/README.md

 Running
 -------
-To run, simply connect the Tritech Micron sonar over RS232 and launch the package with:
+To run, simply connect the LeddarTech leddar over RS232 and launch the package with:

 ```bash